karolcholewa/blog/_posts/2022-11-11-email-qa-checklist.md

 ---
 layout: post
 title: "Email QA Checklist"
-categories: [EmailMarketing]
+categories: [EmailMarketing, SFMC]
 ---
 A comprehensive checklist for an email quality assurance (QA).
-I've found it on the Internet, copied and pasted for a quick reference.
+I've found it on the Internet (it is likely made by the Salesforce Team), copied and pasted for a quick reference.
 The link to the original file within the post.

 ## Email QA Checklist

+[] The subject line, preheader, FromName, and FromAddress are correct [] Email is using the correct header and footer
+[ ] Email is using the correct template (if applicable) [x] No typos or grammatical errors

-* [] The subject line and preheader are correct
+* [] The subject line, preheader, FromName, and FromAddress are correct
 * [] Email is using the correct header and footer
 * [ ] Email is using the correct template (if applicable)
 * [x] No typos or grammatical errors